Who are we?

 Names or aliases, email addresses or usernames and passwords (cryptographically hashed) of students.

 TIL is given this Personal Data by the School via its teachers and IT staff.
 We do not share Personal Data with any third parties.
 However some Personal Data may be transferred to third-party software services such as AWS (where we host the website), Xero (where we process accounts) and Campaign Monitor (from where we send out our newsletter).
-All such third-party software services are we believe GDPR compliant.
+All such third-party software services have publicly available Data Protection statements.

 TIL makes use of a number of publicly viewable leaderboards on our Website.
 We use these to encourage students, classes and teachers.
 All leaderboards are reset each week.
 Clients can choose to opt out of being displayed in any leaderboard.

 Our website is hosted in the EEA and as such School Personal Data is not normally transferred outside of the EEA.
 However, some of our third party software services (such as Xero where we process accounts and Campaign Monitor from where we send out our newsletter) are hosted outside the EEA.
-Where School Personal Data is transferred outside the EEA in these cases it is always to third party software services which are hosted in countries which have the sufficient level of data protection as is required by the GDPR.
-Such third parties all have publicly available GDPR statements.
+Where School Personal Data is transferred outside the EEA in these cases it is always to third party software services which are hosted in countries which have the sufficient level of data protection as is required by regulations such as the GDPR, FERPA and COPPA.
+Such third parties all have publicly available Data Protection statements.

-We take the protection of School Personal Data extremely seriously and we always have, even before the GDPR.
+We take the protection of School Personal Data extremely seriously and we always have.
 In particular we have taken appropriate technical and organisational steps to ensure the security of School Personal Data, including company policies around the use of technology and devices and access to third party management software.
 All TIL employees and contractors have a copy of this policy, have been made aware of their duties under the GDPR and have received relevant training in how to protect your Personal Data.
 Such duties include but are not limited to:

 Email - as much as possible we avoid transferring any Personal Data over email.